pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I don't know half of those words.
 * I didn't know who to ask!

----

-Ana: I don't know what to do?
-What should I do?

-Bob: Don't worry, I will try to help you.

----

 * I don't want to do anything!
 * I don't have any questions either.